 Other Digital Ad Metrics to Watch

 Viewability, video completion rate, and CTR are the gold standard ad performance metrics to monitor in your ad performance reports.
-But many other metrics and KPIs could be important to your business and can provide valuable insight.
+However, many other metrics and KPIs could be important to your business and can provide valuable insight.
 We discuss a few of these below.

 4. Cost Per Acquisition

-The cost per acquisition (CPA) of a particular ad tells you how much it cost you, in total, to acquire a single paying customer.
+The cost per acquisition (CPA) of a particular ad tells you how much it costs you, in total, to acquire a single paying customer.
 To calculate CPA for an ad, you divide the total ad spend by the total number of paying customers you acquired as a result of the ad.

 5. Purchases